 You certainly don’t want to bring trouble into your organization by hiring someone who is going to steal from you or jeopardize the safety of your workplace, so the need for criminal background checks is understandable.
 But you still must ensure that you don’t discriminate against perfectly suitable candidates because of their past.
 Balancing these two demands can be challenging.

-At the 57th annual ASIS International Seminar & Exhibits, I attended a session titled “Background Checks Under Fire: A Legal Update”, which was lead by Angela Bosworth, J.D. and EVP of OPENOnline, an agency specializing in background checks and pre-employment screening.
-To kick off the session, Bosworth shared some stats with us about the current hiring climate in the US:
+Angela Bosworth, J.D. and EVP of OPENOnline, an agency specializing in background checks and pre-employment screening shares some stats with us about the current hiring climate in the US:

 - 15 million are unemployed.